Home » Recipes » Vegan Vanilla Cupcakes with Vegan Buttercream

 Want a gluten free cupcake recipe?
 Try our Gluten Free Vegan Vanilla Cupcakes, they are top 8 allergen free!

-Making vegan vanilla cupcakes
+How to make vegan vanilla cupcakes

 This recipe makes 3 dozen cupcakes, but you can adjust the recipe to meet your needs if you need less.
 Since I was making cupcakes for a crowd at the time, this was perfect, but not everyone needs a bumper crop of cupcakes haha.
 Our recipe card has a nifty servings slider button, and I’ve also written the recipe for one dozen cupcakes underneath the recipe card as well.